A disk is a virtual version of physical storage devices, such as SSD and HDD.

 network-nvme) — network block storage on an SSD connected via the NVMe interface.

 network-hdd) — network block storage on an HDD.

 The availability zone affects which types of disks you can create in it.

 Attaching and detaching disks

 Each disk can only be attached to one VM.
-The disk and VM must live in the same availability zone.
+The disk and VM must be located in the same availability zone.

-You need to attach a boot disk to a VM and can also attach additional disks.
+You need to attach a boot disk to a VM, and additional attached disks are optional.